Study of the reactions $\bar{n} p \to 2\pi^{+}\pi^{-}$, $2\pi^{+}\pi^{-}\pi^{0}$, and $2\pi^{+}\pi^{-}2\pi^{0}$ using $J/\psi \to p \pi^{-}\bar{n}$

-where $\epsilon_{\rm{ST}}$ is the efficiency of the ST reconstruction, $N_{A}$ is the Avogadro's number~\cite{avod}, $\rho$ and $M$ are the density and the molar mass~\cite{mola} of the $^{1}$H component of the oil, and $l$ is the average path length of $\bar{n}$ inside the oil layer.
+where $N_{A}$ is Avogadro's number~\cite{avod} and $l = 0.106$~cm is the average path length of $\bar{n}$ inside the oil layer, determined by averaging $t/\sin\theta(\bar{n})$ over the $\bar{n}$ angular distribution from PWA, with $t$ denoting the oil layer thickness.
+The cooling oil has a density of $\rho = 0.81$~g$\cdot$cm$^{-3}$ and a $^{12}$C : $^{1}$H mass fraction ratio of 84.9\% : 15.1\%~\cite{BES_scatter3}.
+Since the signal process specifically involves interactions with protons in the $^{1}$H component, an effective molar mass of $M = 6.634$~g$\cdot$mol$^{-1}$~\cite{mola} is adopted for the $^{1}$H target in Eq.~(\ref{eq2}).
 Combining Eq.~(\ref{eq1}) and Eq.~(\ref{eq2}), the cross section $\sigma_{i}$ is determined as:

 Figure~\ref{fig3} shows the $\Delta E$ distributions from data after the final event selection.
 Clear enhancements around 0~GeV/$c$, corresponding to the reactions \nppi, are observed.
-A detailed study of the $J/\psi$ inclusive MC sample shows that there is no peaking background in the $\Delta E$ signal region.
+Inclusive and signal MC studies confirm that peaking backgrounds and cross-feeds among different $\pi^0$ multiplicities are negligible due to kinematic constraints.
 An unbinned extended maximum likelihood fit is performed to the $\Delta E$ distribution to determine the signal yield.
 We use the MC-determined shape convolved with a Gaussian function with free parameters to describe the signal shape.
 The background is described by a first-order Chebyshev polynomial function.
 In the fit, the signal yield and the parameters of the Gaussian and polynomial functions are free to vary.
 The fit results are shown in Fig.~\ref{fig3}.
 The central values of $\Delta E$ are negatively shifted mainly due to energy leakage during $\pi^{0}$ reconstruction.
 The same method was used to extract the cross sections in the different $P(\bar{n})$ intervals.
-Due to limited statistics, the Gaussian parameters are fixed to those obtained from the fit using the full $\bar{n}$ momentum range [200, 1174]~MeV/$c$.
-All the $N_{\rm{DT}}$ and $\epsilon_{\rm{DT}}$ values are shown in Table~\ref{table3}.
+Due to limited statistics, the Gaussian parameters are fixed to those obtained from the fit using the full $\bar{n}$ momentum range [200, 1174]~MeV/$c$ to ensure fit stability across all bins.
+All the $N_{\rm{DT}}$ and $\epsilon_{\rm{DT}}$ values, and the PWA-weighted average momentum $\langle P \rangle$ to better characterize each momentum range, are shown in Table~\ref{table3}.

-Furthermore, we check the invariant mass distributions of the final state pions in two-body and three-body combinations of the events as shown in Fig.~\ref{figmass}.
-All combinations are included, resulting in two combinations for each event.
-We observe clear signals from $\rho$ and $\omega$ intermediate states, indicating significant contributions from vector mesons.
+Furthermore, we examine the invariant mass distributions of the final state pions in two-body and three-body combinations of the events, as shown in Fig.~\ref{figmass}.
+All possible combinations are included for each event.
+We observe clear signals from $\rho$ and $\omega$ intermediate states, indicating significant contributions from these vector mesons.

 Further studies with higher statistics and advanced techniques, including PWA to disentangle the $S$-wave and $P$-wave contributions, would be crucial for quantifying the role of these intermediate states in mediating the antineutron-proton interaction.